-The festival takes place over the October bank holiday weekend at the end of Autumn and at the end of the traditional harvest season and draws tens of thousands of visitors; increasingly it is now also a homecoming festival for local people living away from the Marble City.
+The festival takes place over the October bank holiday weekend at the end of the traditional harvest season and draws tens of thousands of visitors to our county; increasingly it is now also a homecoming festival for local people living away from the Marble City.

 The focus is on an informal gathering on the city’s medieval parade public space in front of the eight centuries old Kilkenny Castle.